enkancan/Mapillary-Trails/README.md

 ## Purpose

-This toolkit is designed for:
-- **User Behavior Analysis**: Track what users upload and their mapping patterns
-- **Route Analysis**: Visualize and analyze user trajectories and coverage areas
-- **Interest Mapping**: Identify user-specific points of interest and movement behaviors
-- **Data Collection**: Systematically gather Mapillary data for research and analysis
-- **Presentation-Ready Outputs**: Generate publication-quality maps, animations, and reports
+This toolkit is designed for user behavior analysis, enabling systematic tracking of what users upload and how their mapping patterns evolve over time.
+It supports **route analysis by visualizing and evaluating user trails and spatial coverage areas.
+Through interest mapping, it identifies user-specific points of interest and recurring movement behaviors**.
+It also facilitates structured data collection, allowing Mapillary data to be gathered consistently for research and analysis purposes.
+Finally, it produces presentation-ready outputs, including publication-quality maps and animations to present.
 ## Features

 ### Mapillary.ipynb - Data Collection & User Analytics
 Comprehensive analysis notebook for understanding user contributions and behaviors:

 - **Bulk Image Download**: Systematically collect all Mapillary images in your study area
-  - Quad-tree division algorithm to bypass API's 1000-image limit
+  - Quad-tree division algorithm to bypass API's 1000-image limit of Mapillary
   - Automatic retry mechanism for robust data collection
   - Multi-format support (JPEG, WebP, PNG)
   -